PhilippeSantenoise/WIDEa/README.md

 WIDEa is R-based software aiming to provide users with a range of  functionalities to explore, manage, clean and analyse "big" environmental and (in/ex situ) experimental data.
 These functionalities are the following,
 1. Loading/reading different data types: basic (called normal), temporal, infrared spectra of mid/near region (called IR) with frequency (wavenumber) used as unit (in cm-1);
 2. Creation of subsets of data by including several conditions;
-3. Interactive data visualization from a multitude of graph representations: 2D/3D scatter-plot, box-plot, hist-plot, bar-plot, correlation matrix;
+3. Interactive data visualization from a multitude of graph outputs (grouped by a qualitative/quantitative variable): 2D/3D scatter-plot, box-plot, hist-plot, bar-plot, correlation matrix;
-4. Manipulation of variables: concatenation of qualitative variables, transformation of quantitative variables by generic functions in R;
+4. Manipulation of variables: concatenation/re-ordering levels of qualitative variables, transformation of quantitative variables by generic functions in R;
 5. Application of statistical methods (linear regression, density curve, hypothesis testing, etc.);
 6. Creation/management of data (named flag data) considered as atypical;
-7. Study of normal distribution model results for different strategies: calibration (checking assumptions on residuals), validation (comparison between measured and fitted values).
-The model form can be more or less complex: mixed effects, main/interaction effects, weighted residuals.
+7. Study of model results for different strategies: calibration (checking assumptions on residuals), validation (comparison between measured and fitted values).
+The model considers an error term following a Gaussian distribution and can be written in different forms: (non) linear, mixed effects, main/interaction effects, weighted residuals.

 ## Installation and usage
 A detailed description about how to install and use WIDEa is available from the pdf file named [WIDEa_manual](https://github.com/PhilippeSantenoise/WIDEa/blob/main/WIDEa_manual.pdf).